LiuLiujie/LearnDataStructure/README.md

 # LearnDataStructure
-Comments are all Chinese!~
+I use this repo to learn Data Structure.

-I use this repo to learn Data Structure
+Comments in file are all Chinese!~

-Using Visual Studio Community 2019, you can open this project directly in VS2019
+Using Visual Studio Community 2019, you can open this project directly in VS2019.